alphagov/govuk-developer-docs/source/manual/cdn.html.md

 It also lets us do fancy things, like [only allowing connections to staging from permitted IPs](https://github.com/alphagov/govuk-cdn-config/blob/master/vcl_templates/www.vcl.erb#L193), [forcing SSL](https://github.com/alphagov/govuk-cdn-config/blob/master/vcl_templates/www.vcl.erb#L214) and [blocking IP addresses](https://github.com/alphagov/govuk-cdn-config/blob/master/vcl_templates/www.vcl.erb#L200), among other things.

-We set a default TTL of 5000s on cached objects.
-This means that pages such as the GOV.UK homepage will be cached for 83 mins.
+We set a default TTL of 3600s on cached objects.
+This means that pages such as the GOV.UK homepage will be cached for 1 hour.
 5XX responses get cached for 1s; mirror responses get cached for 15 minutes.

 We also set a grace period of 24 hours.
 So if the homepage server is down,